ghuser3579/risk-steering/README.md

-# Context based risk steering
+# Context aware risk steering
-This repository provides the basic code for 'Imaging Only' risk refinement with prior context
+This repository provides the basic code for 'Imaging Only' risk refinement model that uses prior imaging context
 This risk refinement framework consists of a) a **representation learner** (RL) model,  b) a **risk estimation/prediction** (RP) model, c) a **temporal learner** (TL) model, and d) **risk refinement** (RR) model.

 ## Representation Learner